BOOTCTL(1) bootctl BOOTCTL(1)

 boot loader is already installed.
 Currently only applies to

-is-installed, update, and random-seed verbs.
+is-installed, update, random-seed and install verbs.
+Since

 Added in version 244.